servo_board object is used to control a collection of Servo Boards.

-The SR Part Code of each detected motor board is also printed to the log when your robot starts.
+The serial number of each detected Servo Board is printed to the log when your robot starts.
 It will look something like this:

 Setting servo positions

 Each of the twelve servo outputs can be controlled separately.
 The servo outputs are numbered 0-11, see the Servo Board docs for details of which output is which.

 The position of servos can range from